Nanzhuang

 Nanzhuang Township is a rural township in Miaoli County, Taiwan.

 Geography

-It has a population total of 9,029 (January 2023) and an area of 165.49 km2.
+It has an area of 165.49 km2.

 Demographics

-The population consists of Hakkas, Hoklos and the indigenous Saisiyat and Atayal people.
+It has a total population of 9,029 (January 2023) consisting of Hakkas, Hoklos and indigenous Saisiyat and Atayal people.

 Administrative divisions

 The township comprises nine villages: Nanfu, Nanjiang, Penglai, Shishan, Tianmei, Tung, Tunghe, Xi and Yuanlin.

 Politics

 The township is part of Miaoli County Constituency II electoral district for Legislative Yuan.